IMadhu1/Madhu-Terraform/README.md

 AWS -- Cloud Formation Template
 Azure -- Azure Resource Manager
 Open Stack -- Heat Template

-Q-1 How AWS\GCP\Azure is linked to Terraform
+Organization will use AWS, Azure, GCP, Open stack we need to learn many tools to automate the things but Terraform will solve the problems without learning multiple tools.
+Terraform will come up with universal approach that means we dont need to learn multiple tools just learn T\F.
+Just tell to Terraform i.e create resource in Azure or AWS or GCP then it will create.Terraform is very important because irrespective of provider which we can use

+Q-1 How AWS\GCP\Azure is linked to Terraform --->Terraform integrates with AWS, GCP, and Azure through provider plugins, allowing you to manage infrastructure in these cloud environments.
+You write configuration files, define the desired state of resources, and then use Terraform commands to create, update, and manage those resources across various cloud platforms.
+The flexibility of Terraform in supporting multiple providers enables seamless multi-cloud and hybrid cloud management.
+Q-2 What are the different providers TF support ---> Categorized to Official (aws,azure,gcp,kubernities), partner  , community
+Q-3 How many Providers can be deployed in single code ---> There is no fixed limit to the number of providers you can use in a single Terraform configuration.
+You can deploy resources across different cloud providers like AWS, Azure, GCP, and others, using multiple provider blocks, optionally with aliases to manage different accounts, regions, or subscriptions.
+However, when working with multiple providers, always ensure that the configuration and state management are handled appropriately for the complexity of your infrastructure.
-Q-2 What are the different providers TF support --Categorized to Official (aws,azure,gcp,kubernities), partner  , community Q-3 How many Providers can be deployed in single code Q-4 Can we deploy 2 VM's in 2 diffetrent regions at a time in a single code Q-5 How to destroy a single instance
+Q-4 Can we deploy 2 VM's in 2 diffetrent regions at a time in a single code Q-5 How to destroy a single instance
 Q-6 What is the difference b\w input and output variable